- Admissions Questions

 What is a “cohort-based program model”?

 Only a small group of candidates will be selected to begin the program this fall.
-Those students will progress through the program together over the next three years and will aim to complete the program at the same time.
+Those students will progress through the program and take all courses together over the next three years and will aim to complete the program at the same time.

 Who will be on the dissertation committees?
 Will outside professionals be invited to participate?